 when they make mistakes that cost life.

-Jones Day Reavis & Pogue, the firm that represented R.J.
+that Lincoln choose Jones Day Reavis & Pogue, the firm that represented R.J.
 Reynolds

 in the Great American Tobacco Wars.